-02. Socket Programming Concepts
+02. Socket Programming

-Prerequisites: General programming and basic networking knowledge.
+Prerequisites: Basic networking knowledge.

 2.1 What to learn: from black boxes to code